 Aanayoottu/Sukha Chikitsa for elephants

 It is a part of the rejuvenation treatment given to the elephants in the month of Karkkidakam.
-Elephants form an important part of Kerala temple customs and tradition.
-Special massages, food and Ayurvedic medicines are given to the elephants to rejuvenate their health.
-In Guruvayoor Sree Krishna Temple, Aanayoottu or feeding of elephants is a great event of tourist importance where more than 60 elephants are given special treatments, diets and tonics.
+Elephants form an important part of Kerala temple customs and traditions.
+Special massages, food, and Ayurvedic medicines are given to the elephants to rejuvenate their health.
+In Guruvayoor Sree Krishna Temple, Aanayoottu or feeding of elephants is a great event of tourist importance where more than 60 elephants are given special treatments, diets, and tonics.